serverless/blog/posts/2016-02-14-serverless-v1.7.0.md

 ### Get involved

-Serverless has a really helpfukl, awesome and vibrant community.
+Serverless has a really helpful, awesome and vibrant community.
 Do you want to help us develop the best Serverless toolings out there?

 Congributing isn't just about code!
 Chime in on discussion, help with documentation updates or review PRs.